CCurl/S4/README.md

 # Building S4

 - For Windows, I use Microsoft's Visual Studio (Community edition).
+I use the x86 configuration.
 - For Development boards, I use the Arduino IDE.
 - For Linux systems, I use vi and clang.
 See the make script.
 - I do not have an Apple system, so I haven't tried to build S4 for that environment.